 The original membership in 1908 featured 43 writers.
-As of 2014, there were 715 active members from 26 MLB cities.
-Of the active members, there are approximately 600 members who vote on the Hall of Fame including an estimated 40 who are from Canada and Japan.
-In total, there are approximately 100 international members of the BBWAA representing Canada, the Dominican Republic, Puerto Rico, Mexico, Japan, South Korea and Taiwan.
+As of 2018, there were 760 active members from 25 chapters.
+Of the active members, there are approximately 440 members who vote on the Hall of Fame including an estimated 40 who are from Canada and Japan.
+In total, there are approximately 100 international members of the BBWAA representing Canada, the Dominican Republic, Puerto Rico, Mexico, Japan, South Korea, and Taiwan.

 Members of the BBWAA have two primary responsibilities for the association;